Should You Pay Off a Mortgage Before You Retire?

 • You need to catch up on retirement savings: If you completed a retirement plan and discovered that you aren't contributing enough to your 401(k), IRA, or other retirement accounts, increasing those contributions should probably be your top priority.
 Savings in these accounts grow tax-deferred until you withdraw them.

 • You carry higher-interest debt: Before you pay off your mortgage, first pay off any higher-interest loans—especially nondeductible debt from sources like credit cards.
-Create a habit of paying off nondeductible debt every month—rather than allowing the balance to build—so that you'll have fewer expenses when you retire.
+It's also good to create a habit of paying off nondeductible debt every month—rather than allowing the balance to build—so that you'll have fewer expenses when you retire.

 • You might miss out on investment returns: If your mortgage rate is lower than what you'd earn on a low-risk investment with a similar term, you might consider keeping the mortgage, paying it off gradually, and investing what extra you can.
-This is especially relevant if you secured a low mortgage rate before the recent rise in rates.
-Investors with more flexibility and more financial resources might feel that there's an opportunity for higher returns for that money in their pre-retirement years.
+This is especially relevant if you secured a low mortgage rate before the current rise in rates.
+On the other hand, some investors with more flexibility and more financial resources might feel that there's an opportunity for higher returns for that money in their pre-retirement years.
 But if you consider investing in riskier or more-volatile investments, remember that those investment returns fluctuate, and higher returns are not guaranteed.

 A middle ground